How Benjamin Franklin laid groundwork for the US dollar by foiling early counterfeiters

 Later, though, the Revolutionary War brought on such a surge of counterfeiting — much of it, apparently, courtesy of the British Army — that the subsequent U.S. government shunned paper bills for decades in favor of coinage.
 It didn’t reconsider until the onset of the Civil War in 1861, when the federal government first authorized the printing of dollar bills called “greenbacks.”

 Among the features in those U.S. banknotes were, of course, colored threads.
 These remain in use today, albeit in a more modern form.
-In today’s U.S. currency, for instance, the “security thread” is now a vertical band embedded in bills worth $5 and more that fluoresces under ultraviolet light.
+Today’s U.S. currency, for instance, features an embedded “security thread” in bills denominated $5 or more, although it’s now a thin vertical band that fluoresces under ultraviolet light.

-Note: This story has been revised to correct the name of the University of Notre Dame.